“We Had to Stop Dreaming and Make a Decision.”

-Their CEO Shares His & His Brewmaster’s Experiences Opening a Brewery Above the Arctic Circle
+CEO Shares His & His Brewmaster’s Experiences Starting a Craft Norwegian Brewery Above the Arctic Circle

-Martin Amundsen (CEO) and Marius Graff (Brewmaster) setup Graff Brygghus (Norwegian for “Brewhouse”) in a fully renovated character building that has been in the Amundsen family for 3 generations.
+Martin Amundsen (CEO) and Marius Graff (Brewmaster) established Graff Brygghus (Norwegian for “brewhouse“) in Tromsø Norway which is 1,700 km (1,000 miles) north of Oslo Norway and 350 km (200 miles) above the Arctic Circle.
+They chose to house their brewery in a fully renovated character building that has been in the Amundsen family for 3 generations.
 After three months of renovations, the first brew through their new PKW brewery system was the well-received Portland Pale Ale.

-PKW recently spoke with Martin who generously shared his and Marius’ experiences starting this Arctic brewery and taproom in Northern Norway.
+PKW recently spoke with Martin who generously shared his and Marius’ experiences starting this Norwegian brewery and taproom above the Arctic Circle.

 Graff Brygghus’ CEO Martin Amundsen (L) and Brewmaster Marius Graff (R) show off their beers and their gear

-PKW: Where did you find the courage and inspiration to open a brewery?
+PKW: Where did you find the courage and inspiration to start your Norwegian brewery?

 GB: Marius and I were in quite different places in life when we first met back in 2013.
 Marius was about to finish high school in Tromsø.
 He’d already been homebrewing for a few years since the age of fifteen.
-I was living in Oslo with my wife and our baby daughter [Tromsø Norway is 1,700 km / 1,000 miles north of Oslo Norway and 350 km / 200 miles above the Arctic Circle].
+I was living in Oslo with my wife and our baby daughter.
 A few years earlier I finished a Master’s Degree in business and finance, and now had a decent job with a bank in Oslo providing financing to large corporate clients.
 However, my wife and I decided we wanted to move back home, thus leaving my job in Oslo behind.

 Despite our different backgrounds, Marius and I soon realized we shared a common dream about starting a craft brewery; Marius as a dedicated homebrewer, and me [Martin] with an ever-increasing fascination for the beauty of craft beer.
 The timing was also good with Marius finishing high school and me moving back home.
 This was in the fall of 2013.
 Together with my brother Peter, we started shaping the initial idea, turning it into a concept and, later on, a business plan.
 In April 2014 we flew halfway around the world to Portland Oregon, meeting what became great friends at Portland Kettle Works.
 This was when everything became real.
 Going to Portland in April 2014 is maybe one of the most important and best decisions in the history of Graff.
 We learned a great deal, and we got spirit and inspiration to continue our work.
 Summer came and went, and in the fall of 2014, we realized it was now or never.
 We had to stop dreaming and make a decision.
 After numerous considerations and a little back and forth, we decided to go for it in December 2014, and ordered our 7 bbl system from PKW.
 It’s our experience that the major impact of such a decision is digested over time, as you see the practical implications of your decision.
 The immediate effect was that we had to spend more hours and work more systematically towards the planned opening in September 2015.